 How is narcotic abuse, dependence, intoxication, or withdrawal diagnosed?

-Caregivers will ask you questions about your use of narcotics and the effects that the drug has on you.
-You may need tests to help caregivers learn more about your signs and symptoms.
+Healthcare providers will ask you questions about your use of narcotics and the effects that the drug has on you.
+You may need tests to help your healthcare provider learn more about your signs and symptoms.

 How can narcotics harm a pregnant woman and her baby?

-- Tell your caregiver right away if you are trying to get pregnant or you are pregnant and you are using narcotics.
+- Tell your healthcare provider right away if you are trying to get pregnant or you are pregnant and you are using narcotics.
 Your doctor may suggest other medicines to control pain and prevent withdrawal.
-If you go through withdrawal while pregnant, you may miscarry your baby.
-Women who take illegal narcotics or overdose on narcotics while they are pregnant may also miscarry.
-They also risk having a stillborn baby, or having a baby that is very small and has other medical problems.
+If you go through withdrawal while pregnant, you may miscarry your baby, or he may be stillborn.
+He may be very small and have other medical problems.

-- Babies born to women who used narcotics during pregnancy may show signs of withdrawal.
+- When your baby is born, he may show signs of withdrawal.
 This includes unexpected weight loss, poor feeding, and more crying than normal.
-Your baby may also have a fever, throw up, and have diarrhea.
+Your baby may also have a fever, vomit, and have diarrhea.
 He may also have learning problems or other health issues when he gets older.
-If you have a baby and are using narcotics, you may have trouble caring for your baby.
+If you have a baby and you are using narcotics, you may have trouble caring for your baby.
 Narcotics may be passed to your baby through breast milk.
-Talk to your caregiver before breastfeeding your baby if you are using narcotics.
+Talk to your healthcare provider before breastfeeding your baby if you are using narcotics.

 Where can I find support and more information?